-In 2018, Janae Claxton of Charleston, posing above with then S.C.
-Arts Commission Executive Director Ken May, was the first South Carolina student to win the National Poetry Out Loud competition!
-(Photo credit: James Kegley/NEA.)
-Read more …
+In 2018, Janae Claxton of Charleston was the first South Carolina student to win the National Poetry Out Loud competition!
+Read more on The Hub.

 A new structure for the 2022/2023 competition blended the traditional, in-person approach with the more recent virtual competitions caused by the pandemic.
 Schools who registered held in-person competitions locally while individual students who registered performed virtually in front of judges who named finalists.

 The finalists this year come from Charleston, Greenville, Myrtle Beach, and Spartanburg.
 Pictured left to right above:

 For assistance or more information, please contact Poetry Out Loud Coordinator Bonita Peeples (803.734.8692 | firstname.lastname@example.org).